alessoh/self-improving-db-optimizer/README.md

 Level 1 (Tactical): System continuously improves operational policies based on performance Level 2 (Strategic): Meta-learner optimizes the learning process itself

+## The opportunity lies in building a database architecture
+with three levels of autonomous learning.

+### The first level
+ is the operational level where AI models would manage core database functions—query optimization through reinforcement learning agents trained on actual execution patterns, index management through deep neural networks that learn from workload history, and resource allocation through multi-agent systems.
+This represents an evolution beyond current rule-based approaches toward systems that learn from experience.
+### The second level
+is the policy learning level where the system would analyze execution telemetry to continuously improve its operational policies.
+Rather than waiting for human administrators to identify and fix performance problems, the database would update its decision models based on observed outcomes, validating changes through statistical testing before deployment.
+This continuous improvement loop would be governed by strict safety mechanisms including execution sandboxes, cost estimation, and automatic rollback capabilities to prevent self-damage.
+### The third level
+is the meta-learning level where the system would evaluate its own learning effectiveness and redesign its neural architecture when learning plateaus.
+Using techniques like neural architecture search documented in academic research, the system could discover improved model structures.
+It would optimize reward functions to align with business objectives and auto-tune hyperparameters through population-based training approaches established in machine learning literature.
+This represents genuine self-improvement rather than parameter adjustment within fixed architectures.

 ## The system runs entirely on a Windows laptop using PostgreSQL and learns to optimize query execution without human intervention.

 System Requirements